Law Society of Saskatchewan

 • Articling in Saskatchewan

-Step 4: Complete the CPLED Bar admission course (Rule 711)
+Step 4: Complete the PREP Bar admission course (Rule 711)

-Students seeking admission to the Bar must successfully complete the Practice Readiness Education Program (PREP) Bar admission course from the Canadian Centre for Professional Legal Education (CPLED).
+Students seeking admission to the Bar must successfully complete the Practice Readiness Education Program (PREP) delivered by the Canadian Centre for Professional Legal Education (CPLED).

 PREP is a multi-phase course designed to help students develop the competencies required to be admitted to the Bar as an entry-level lawyer.
 To register for PREP or for more detailed information, program lengths, and start dates visit www.cpled.ca.